qala-io/java-course/docs/programme/spring-n-rest.md

 * Learn what a Resource is and how it's identified
 * Use a pen and paper to draft URIs and methods for creating, fetching single, listing many, deleting and updating dogs.
 * Take a closer look at PUT and POST - what's the difference between them?
-How would you apply that difference for the Dogs API?
+How would you apply that difference to the Dogs API?
 * Take a closer look at PUT and PATCH - what's the difference between them?
-How would you apply that difference for the Dogs API?
+How would you apply that difference to the Dogs API?

 *Tip*: make sure you know by heart which of the popular HTTP methods are idempotent.
 Usually when you don't know which